Spark Summer Learning Frequently Asked Questions

 - You can pay the total amount or just the deposit when you enroll.

-- A $60 deposit is required at enrollment for each child each week.
+- A $100 deposit is required at enrollment for each child each week which is applied to the total weekly fee.

-- Full payment is due two weeks before each specific camp week starts.
+- Full payment is due four weeks before each specific camp week starts.

 What if we have a change of plans and need to withdraw from camp?

-- Give two weeks (14 days) written notice before the first day of the camp for which they are withdrawing.
-Any weekly fees already paid will be refunded minus the $60 deposit.
+- If a written withdrawal notice is received at least six (6) weeks prior to the first day of the registered camp session, any weekly fees already paid will be refunded, minus the $100 deposit.

 What will my student be learning?